charleymroberts/vx-website/README.md

 - **Layout**

-    - I initially created wireframes using [Balsamiq](https://balsamiq.com/) to help me design the layout of the site.
+    - I initially created wireframes using [Balsamiq](https://balsamiq.com/) to help me design the **layout** of the site.
 The main components of the layout are kept the same across all pages to give the user an intuitive experience as they navigate around the site.

 ### Accessibility considerations

 - The text overlaid on the clickable images on the homepage has a dark background added, to provide more contrast with the text than the photos on their own would provide.

-- The header has an aria-label to inform the user that it is a link back to the homepage if clicked, and the Facebook logo in the footer contains an aria-label to tell the user that it is a link to the band's Facebook page and that it opens in a new tab.
+- The header has an `aria-label` to inform the user that it is a link back to the homepage if clicked, and the Facebook logo in the footer contains an aria-label to tell the user that it is a link to the band's Facebook page and that it opens in a new tab.
 These are the only elements which are not already described in ways accessible to screen readers.

-- I did not add aria-labels to the background images used in the header or on the homepage (or format them as images with alt-text), as these are present for decoration and do not add to the information content of the page.
+- I did not add `aria-label`s to the background images used in the header or on the homepage (or format them as images with `alt-text`), as these are present for decoration and do not add to the information content of the page.
 The only photo which could arguably convey informative content is the close-up of the band (in the link to the 'about' page), but there is already text on the homepage immediately above it conveying the same information (i.e that there are four band members and the instruments they play).

 ### Responsive design

-- The CSS uses two `@media-query` to adjust how the website is displayed at a screen `max-width` of 900px (for tablets) and of 500px (for phones).
+- The CSS uses two `@media` queries to adjust how the website is displayed at a screen `max-width` of 900px (for tablets) and of 500px (for phones).
 The 500px settings also work for smaller phones of 320px.
 I used various devices in my house (desktop screen, laptop screen, iPad and two sizes of iPhone) and the tool in Google Chrome Devtools which renders the website on different sizes of screen to check that the website displays correctly at a range of different sizes.

 - Most elements of the site are sized in rems, so that they will automatically resize themselves to suit the size of the screen they are being viewed on.
-I found I needed to resize a few elements to make them display sensibly with the screen widths specified in the media queries for tablet and phone screens: the square background to the `<h1>` (as it overlapped the header photo too much otherwise), the navbar `<li>` items, the header images (I used a couple of different versions of the same image that were cropped in different ways) and the videos embedded from Facebook using iframes on the 'Music' page.
+I found I needed to resize a few elements to make them display sensibly with the screen widths specified in the `@media` queries for tablet and phone screens: the square background to the `<h1>` (as it overlapped the header photo too much otherwise), the navbar `<li>` items, the header images (I used a couple of different versions of the same image that were cropped in different ways) and the videos embedded from Facebook using iframes on the 'Music' page.

 ---
 ## Testing